Rosazea: Was hinter der chronischen Rötung steckt

 cleansing pH

-Research in recent decades has described several mechanisms that can contribute to the appearance of reactive skin.
+Research over the last decades has described several mechanisms that can contribute to the appearance of reactive skin.
 They rarely occur in isolation – an interaction of several factors is often observed.

 01